usethesource/rascal-website/courses/Bibliography/Bibliography.md

 of papers, PhD theses and master's theses about what is happening "under the hood", on the language level and with the applications of Rascal.

+The bibliography is organized in batches of decades (1980's, 1990's, 2000's, 2010's, 2020's), and grouped by the following three categories:
+   * Applications of Meta Programming in Compiler Construction, Language Design, Reverse Engineering, Re-engineering, Static Analysis, Typechecking, Refactoring, Source-to-source transformations, Model Driven Engineering, Model Checking, Domain Specific Languages, etc.
+   * Meta Languages and Systems; their design, construction, and evaluation.
+   * Data Structures and Algorithms; which are fundamental to the above.

 ## Applications

 Work that applies the meta-technology and theories is scattered over several sub-disciplines of Computer Science; e.g.